LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 {
   "size": 0,
   "aggs" or "aggregations": {
-    "Name your aggregation here": {
+    "Name your aggregations here": {
       "cardinality": {
         "field": "Name the field you want to aggregate on here" }